 – or fresh leaves (which taste bitter and of camphor), in which case simply chew two to three feverfew leaves a day,

 – or freeze-dried leaf capsules (standardized to 0.2% parthenolides) or tabs.
 As for dosages, follow the guideline of taking 125 to 250 mg a day.

 However, check the manufacturer’s information.

-Nota Bene: It takes from 4 to 6 weeks for the effects of bachelor’s buttons to be felt.
+Nota Bene: It takes from 4 to 6 weeks for the effects of feverfew to be felt.
 Whatever the case, you should never extend treatment for longer than 1 month in a year.

 Nowadays, feverfew is sold as essential oil, herbal tea, tabs and capsules.

-Using chamomile is strictly forbidden to persons allergic to plants of the Asteraceae family, like dandelion, daisy, purple coneflower…
+Using this plant is strictly forbidden to persons allergic to plants of the Asteraceae family, like dandelion, daisy, purple coneflower…

 Because of its significant impact on the hormone system (triggers menstruation), feverfew is contra-indicated for pregnant women.